univention/decision-records/nubus/deployment/0010-extension-bundles.md

 ## Considered Options

 - Allow extensions only via network based APIs
-- Place extension code into volumes so that the main container can use it
+- Place extension code into container images which have a loader script
+- Have a loader download and unpack extensions, possibly from a container image
 - Use the existing mechanisms to distribute code through the LDAP directory

 ## Pros and Cons of the Options